Richard Sumner Cowan: Retirement, marriage and death

 Richard married Mary Frances Minnich in June 1941 and thereafter had a son Richard Ainesworth.
 Richard and Mary had a daughter Diedra Anne in September 1958 and adopted a son Charles Ian in 1961.

 He retired on October 31, 1985, and headed for Australia in December.
 In 1986 he moved to Perth where he began a study of the Australian Acacia and other Australian mimosoids.
 On August 23, 1986, he married Roberta Ann Tobias, and adopted a son Michael Norman Sumner Cowan.
 In 1988 he was awarded the Commemorative Scroll Award from the Australian Systematic Botany Society for his work on Taxonomic Literature there.
 He received the Founder's Medal of the society in 1990 for the History and Bibliography of Natural History.
-He suffered a stroke in 1997, from which he recovered.
-After a tragic fall, he died from the effects of brain trauma on November 17, 1997.
+He had a stroke in 1997, from which he recovered.
+After a fall, he died from the effects of brain trauma on November 17, 1997.